-In keeping with its mission as a gateway bridging diverse international perspectives, HTIC offers the Discover East Asia Concentration, which provides students the opportunity to pursue the study of Chinese, Japanese, or Korean language and culture as they complete their A.A. degrees.
-A special highlight of the program is the opportunity to study abroad and take intensive language classes in China at Shenzhen University, Japan at Tokai University, or South Korea at Hanyang University.
+In keeping with its mission as a gateway bridging diverse international perspectives, HTIC offers the Discover East Asia: Language and Culture Immersion concentration which provides students the opportunity to pursue the study of East Asian languages and culture as they complete their A.A. degrees.
+A special highlight of the concentration is the opportunity to study abroad -in Japan at Tokai University or in South Korea at Hanyang University - in intensive language classes.
 In addition to meeting the degree requirements, Discover East Asia students must:

-- Take JPN 101, CHN 101, or KOR 101 at HTIC, or pass a placement test demonstrating equivalent ability in of one of these languages, before leaving for study; - Earn three credits in one of the three languages during the study abroad; - Take at least six additional credits at HTIC of East Asia related, 3-credit courses in the fields of history, political science, art, religion, anthropology, or literature before or after the study abroad experience.
+- Take Japanese 103 or Korean 101 (3 credits) at HTIC or pass a test demonstrating equivalent ability in one of these languages before leaving for study; - Earn three credits in one of the two languages during the study abroad; - Take at least six additional credits at HTIC of East Asia related, 3-credit courses in the fields of communication, history, religion, anthropology, political science, or literature before or after the study abroad experience.
 Course offerings include the following:

-AMST 212 Contemporary American Issues: Global Issues

-ANTH 201 Japanese Culture Japan focus
+ANTH 201 Japanese Culture

 COM 140 Introduction to Intercultural Communication

 COM 201 Introduction to Communication

-ENG 253 World Literature I

-ENG 254 World Literature II
+ENG 254 World Literature

-HIST 209 East Asian Civilizations I

-HIST 210 East Asian Civilizations II
+HIST 210 East Asian Civilizations

-HIST 251 History of Japan Japan focus

 POLSCI 220 International Relations

-PHIL 102 Asian Traditions

 REL 150 Introduction to the World's Major Religions

+Any other courses designated Discover East Asia (DEA)